seeker_ii

 Tape Layout

 Record motifs on a 6x6 scale keyboard (2A) the note velocity buttons (1B) can help add dynamics as can the voice settings (4A).
 After recording, motifs can be overdubbed by holding Create Motif (5B).
-Motifs play through a configurable number of loops and then move to the next “Stage” (1A) where they can be algorithmically manipulated.
-Try setting reset motif in stage config (1A) to “no” to hear music compound.
-Scale and intervals can be set in Motif Config (3D).
+Motifs play through a configurable number of loops and then move to the next "Stage" (1A) where they can be algorithmically manipulated.
+Try setting reset motif in stage config (1A) to "no" to hear music compound.
+Scale and keyboard spacing can be configured from the Tape home screen.

 Try: Play one rhythmic pulse and keep recording for awhile.
 Overdub several generations of harmony onto the loop.
 Then set Overdub Filter in Stage Config (1A) to selectively add and remove those overdubs.